andymedvedev/CTXTutorialEngine/README.md

 1. Add `MyHintView` class that conforms to `CTXTutorialHintView` protocol.

-2. Add this code to your project somewhere:
+2. Add this code to your project somewhere, where you define your events that engine will handle.

 ``` swift
   import CTXTutorialEngine